podio/podio-android/index.md

 {% endhighlight %}

 ### Using the SDK in an asynchronous manner
-The returned `Future` object offers ways of providing callback interfaces that will be called (on the UI thread) at any point in the future when there is something to notify.
+The returned `Future` object offers ways of providing callback interfaces which will be called (on the UI thread) at any point in the future when there is something to notify.

-There are mainly two callback interfaces you should familiarize yourself with; the `ResultListener` interface to be called once the result has been produced for you and the `ErrorListener` interface to notify you on any SDK or API provided errors.
+There are mainly two callback interfaces you should familiarize yourself with; the `ResultListener` which will be called once the *result* has been produced for you and the `ErrorListener` which will notify you on any SDK or API provided *errors*.

 Receiving a requested app asynchronously from the Podio SDK could, hence, look something like this: